This article may contain compensated links. Please read disclaimer for more info.

 There’s a compact area that includes the departments of Ardèche, Cantal, Aveyron, Lozère, Hérault, Vaucluse, Drôme, Haute-Loire and Gard – essentially the eastern part of the Languedoc and Auvergne – where most of the people kiss three times.

-The percentages shown on the legend for this map mean % of the population in a specific department that uses 3 kisses.
+The percentages shown on the legend for this map mean % of the population in a specific department that uses three kisses.

 One Kiss in France

 Only one kiss is rare to find in France except in Finistère (57%) and Deux-Sèvres (46%).
-These are the only two departments where this practice is predominant.
+These are the only two departments where this practice is dominant.

 There is even an organization in Brittany which is fighting to maintain the bisou (one kiss) to say hello and not to give in to the ‘two-kisses Parisianism’.

-The percentages shown on the legend for this map mean % of the population in a specific department that uses 1 kiss.
+The percentages shown on the legend for this map mean % of the population in a specific department that uses one kiss.

 Five Kisses in France

 Five kisses are even rarer in France, and you can see it mainly in Corsica with only 13% of the population in Haute-Corse) and 17% in Corse du Sud).